VedantWasalwar/Smart-Complaint-System-App/README.md

 Users can install APK on Android devices for mobile access.

-Direct APK Installation via QR Code:
-Scan this QR code to download and install the app: https://qr-codes.io/EW7qG2
+Direct APK Installation via QR Code Url: this QR code Url to download and install the app: https://qr-codes.io/EW7qG2

 4. Integration & Hosting